 A faculty member who creates any form of intellectual property shall be the sole owner of that property, except when the faculty member and Limestone University enter into a written agreement to share ownership of a specific intellectual property.
-When the University provides designated funds, facilities, or other support for the creation of the property, the University will become the sole owner unless there is written agreement to share ownership.
+When the University provides designated funds, facilities, or other support for creating the property, the University will become the sole owner unless there is a written agreement to share ownership.